Modified Einstein versus Modified Euler for Dark Matter: The smoking gun argument

-\subsection{The smoking gun argument}
+\section{The smoking gun argument}

-To reproduce the smoking gun argument, we start by comparing two models: a scalar tensor (ST) theory of generalized Brans-Dicke (GBD) type, and a CQ model.
-Whereas the equations of motion and the perturbations we show are specific to these two models, the argument is general and holds for any modified gravity theory and dark force model.
+We start by comparing two models: a scalar-tensor theory of generalized Brans-Dicke (GBD) type, and a CQ model.
+While the equations of motion and the perturbations we show are specific to these two models, the argument is general and holds for any modified gravity theory and dark force model.